qqkookie/NaraiMudLegacy/README.md

 There are few versions of the source.

-**VERSION COMMITTED NOW is partially merged 2nd version of Legacy 2003 + 2010 + Modern Legacy 2019 (alpha) version**
+**VERSION COMMITTED NOW is totally merged 3nd version of Legacy 2003 + 2010 + Modern Legacy 2019 (alpha) version**
-All files are totally accumulated, need to sorting out and clean up.
+All files are sorted and cleaned up.
+Ready to rename world file name.

 ### Legacy 2003